What is Martyn's Law? A Guide to Event Security

 Connect with ProtectUK

-There are dozens of valuable resources to help us prepare for Martyn’s Law, including ProtectUK.
+There are dozens of valuable resources to help us enact and prepare for full implementation of Martyn’s Law, including ProtectUK.
 This is an information-sharing platform for counter-terrorism and security and was set up to create a community focused on improving security in the UK.

 With free online courses in security and counter-terrorism, updated news, and plenty of guidance for businesses and members of the public, ProtectUK is a valuable resource to help us improve our preparation and response to terror attacks as a venue.